hendrikniemann/purescript-graphql/docs/README.md

 This tutorial assumes that you are already familiar with some PureScript and the basics of GraphQL.
 You can learn the basics of GraphQL on the offical [GraphQL website](http://graphql.org).
+For this tutorial you will need to have some practical understanding of monads.
-I hate to make use of the M word here but monads are in the center of effectful code in PureScript and obviously this library.
+Monads are in the center of effectful code in PureScript and obviously this library.
 You should understand how to work with effect monads like `Effect`, `Aff` or `IO` if you come from Haskell.

 For this tutorial we will be using PureScript 0.13 and Spago.